Arebica: Origin

+The oldest text written in Arebica is called Chirvat-türkisi (Hrvatska turćija) from 1588/89, auhotred by Mehmed of Erdely.

 Contemporary use

 The first literary work to be published in Arebica since 1941 was the comic book "Hadži Šefko i hadži Mefko" in 2005, by authors Amir Al-Zubi and Meliha Čičak-Al-Zubi.
 The authors made slight modifications to Arebica.
 The first book in Arebica with an ISBN was "Epohe fonetske misli kod Arapa i arebica" ("The Age of Phonetic Thought of Arabs and Arebica") in April 2013 in Belgrade by Aldin Mustafić, MSc.
 This book represents the completion of the standardization of Mehmed Džemaludin Čaušević's version, and is also a textbook for higher education.

 Alphabet

 The final version of Arebica alphabet was devised at the end of the 19th century by Mehmed Džemaludin Čaušević.
+The alphabet listed here is a new version made by Aldin Mustafić.